Ikechukwunwachukwu/my-hamelin-assignments/README.md

-# Hamelin Assignments
+# My Hamelin Assignments

-This is a repository for my solutions at Hamelin.
+This is a repository for keeping solutions to assignments at Hamelin.